Bernard Ebbers

-Bernard John Ebbers (August 27, 1941 – February 2, 2020) was a Canadian businessman and the co-founder and CEO of WorldCom.
+Bernard John Ebbers (August 27, 1941 – February 2, 2020) was a Canadian-American businessman and the co-founder and CEO of WorldCom.
 Under his management, WorldCom grew rapidly but collapsed in 2002 amid revelations of accounting irregularities, making it at the time one of the largest accounting scandals in the United States.
 Ebbers blamed his subordinates but was convicted of fraud and conspiracy.
 In December 2019, Ebbers was released from Federal Medical Center, Fort Worth, due to declining health, having served 13 years of his 25-year sentence, and he died just over a month later.

-In 2013, Portfolio.com and CNBC named Ebbers as the 5th-worst CEO in American history.
-In 2009, Time named him the 10th most corrupt CEO of all time.
+In 2009, Condé Nast Portfolio and Time named Ebbers among the worst CEOs in business history.

 Dubbed the "Telecom Cowboy," Ebbers often wore boots and blue jeans instead of the typical corporate uniform of a suit and tie.
 He also lived on a farm and loved to drive a tractor.

 Early life and education

 Ebbers was born in Edmonton, Alberta, the second of five children of Kathleen and John Ebbers, a traveling salesman.
 His family were devout Christians.

 When Ebbers was young, the family moved to California and later lived for a while on a mission post on a Navajo Nation Indian reservation in New Mexico before moving back to Canada when Ebbers was a teenager.

 After high school, Ebbers briefly attended the University of Alberta and Calvin College before enrolling at Mississippi College on a basketball scholarship.
 Between schools, he worked as a milkman and bouncer.
 An injury before his senior season prevented him from playing his final year and he was instead assigned to coach the junior varsity team.
 In 1967, he received a Bachelor's degree in physical education, with an academic minor in secondary education, from Mississippi College.